uhs-robert/sshfs.nvim/README.md

    - **Auto-detected pickers**: telescope, oil, neo-tree, nvim-tree, snacks, fzf-lua, mini, yazi, lf, nnn, ranger
    - **Fallback**: netrw if no other picker is available
+   - **Your choice**: Configure `preferred_picker = "yazi"` to force a specific picker

 2. **Search files**: Use `:SSHGrep [pattern]` to automatically launch your preferred search tool:
    - **Auto-detected search**: telescope live_grep, snacks grep, fzf-lua live_grep, mini grep_live
    - **Fallback**: built-in grep with quickfix list

-The plugin intelligently detects what you have installed and launches it automatically, respecting your existing Neovim setup and preferences.
+**🎯 The Magic**: The plugin intelligently detects what you have installed and launches it automatically, respecting your existing Neovim setup and preferences.
+No configuration required, it just works with whatever you're already using.

 ## 💡 Tips and Performance

 - If key authentication fails, the plugin will prompt for a password up to 3 times before giving up.
 - SSH keys vastly speed up repeated mounts (no password prompt), leverage your `ssh_config` rather than manually adding hosts to make this as easy as possible.

-## 📜 License

-This plugin is released under the MIT license.
-Please see the [LICENSE](https://github.com/uhs-robert/sshfs.nvim?tab=MIT-1-ov-file) file for details.